Arius: Divine but not fully divine

 "It must be understood that in the fourth century the word 'God' (theos, deus) had not acquired the significance which in our twentieth-century world it has acquired ... viz. the one and sole true God.
 The word could apply to many gradations of divinity and was not as absolute to Athanasius as it is to us."

 Initial responses

-The Bishop of Alexandria exiled the presbyter following a council of local priests.
+The Bishop of Alexandria exiled the Arius following a council of local priests.
 Arius's supporters vehemently protested.
 Numerous bishops and Christian leaders of the era supported his cause, among them Eusebius of Nicomedia, who baptized Constantine the Great.